enspiral/handbook/guides/activation-programme.md

 ### Easy challenges

 - Enspiral processes
-  - update the handbook
-  - create an improvement ticket
   - join a working group
   - give feedback on the activation programme
 - Enspiral people